You and your freeholder are responsible for different repairs to leasehold properties.

 Check your lease

-Your lease sets out who is responsible for carrying out repairs to your home and to any shared facilities.
+Your lease sets out who is responsible for repairs to your home and to shared facilities.

-Most leases say that the leaseholder is responsible for maintaining and repairing the inside of their home.
+Most leases say that you as the leaseholder are responsible for maintaining and repairing the inside of your home.

 This usually includes repairs to:

 - all internal decoration, including carpets and paintwork